 Whether it was an unintended consequence, or American Express completely dropped the ball on OptBlue’s marketing, OptBlue hasn’t had the intended impact on business’ cost to accept Amex.

-Almost a year and a half after its introduction, businesses are still largely unaware of the now-not-so-new pricing model meant in part to reduce their American Express processing costs, and many are still paying the same high costs to accept Amex.
+Two years after its introduction, businesses are still largely unaware of the now-not-so-new pricing model.
+In turn, many are still paying the same high costs to accept Amex.

 The answer is in the second objective of OptBlue, which is to allow processors to make money.
 Where OptBlue has failed businesses, it has paid processors in spades.